1. Building and Testing

 If the MPI compiler wrapper does not require that MPI include and library paths be explicitly defined, the relevant variables can be left blank (as they are in the above example).

 The test system requires that an MPI program can be started (often via mpirun) so relevant variables are also set.
-Note the number of MPI tasks used by the tests is not specified in the configuration.
+The number of MPI tasks used by the tests must be specified in the configuration.

 1.1.2.
 Serial Build